baumundzwanzig/regex-tester/README.md

 - **Real-time Updates**: Matches update instantly as you type your regex
 - **Live Validation**: Visual feedback shows if your regex is valid while typing
 - **Smart Debouncing**: Optimized update speeds for different input types
+- **CSV Export**: Export your matches as .csv file with just one click

 ### 🎯 **Advanced Highlighting**
 - **Real-time Editor Highlighting**: Matches are highlighted directly in your editor